 According to experts, 80% of learning is visual, which means that if your child is having difficulty seeing clearly, his or her learning can be affected.
-This also goes for infants who develop and learn about the world around them through their sense of sight.
 To ensure that your children have the visual resources they need to grow and develop normally, their eyes and vision should be checked by a local eye doctor in Midtown Toronto at certain stages of their development.

-According to the Ontario Association of Optometrists, infants should have their first comprehensive eye exam at 6 months of age.
-Children then should receive additional eye exams at 3 years of age, and every year throughout school thereafter.
+Children should receive eye exams at 3 years of age, and every year thereafter, throughout their school years.
 If there are any signs that there may be a vision problem or if the child has certain risk factors (such as developmental delays, premature birth, crossed or lazy eyes, family history or previous injuries) more frequent exams are recommended.
 A child that wears eyeglasses or contact lenses should have his or her eyes examined yearly.
 Children’s eyes can change rapidly as they grow.

 Eye Exams in Preschool Children: 2-5